 - Higher-quality code to QA: Designing your automation to execute in a CI/CD pipeline allows it to run when a developer checks their code in.
 This gives them rapid feedback and confidence before QA even touches it.

-- Increased test coverage: Manually executing test cases can limit the amount you’re able to cover during testing.
-Especially if you’re working with reduced testing cycles.
+- Increased test coverage: Manually executing test cases can limit the amount you’re able to cover during testing, especially if you’re working with reduced testing cycles.
 By automating, you’re able to cover more testing right away.

 Identifying the WHO

 Now that you have the why defined, the next crucial part is the who.
-Defining the initial who, as well as the long-term who, is important to the success of your test automation strategy.
-Let’s discuss the areas you’ll need to define a who for, and some options you have for each.
+Defining the initial who, as well as the long-term who is important to the success of your test automation strategy.
+Let’s discuss the areas you’ll need to define a who for and some options you have for each.

 Scripting and Maintenance

 There are a few considerations to make as you’re defining who will own the scripting of your tests.
-You have your short-term needs which are essentially automating your regression suite upfront.
+You have short-term needs which are essentially automating your regression suite upfront.
 In addition, you have your long-term needs such as adding new features to your automation suite, maintaining existing scripts, executions, and validations.

 Once your suite is up and running, you’ll want to consider the effort needed to maintain the scripts.
-Having full-time, dedicated people, to focus on these efforts ensures your automation suite stays stable, reliable, and trustworthy.
-Please note this option can be costly as you may have to hire specific people for those roles.
+Having full-time, dedicated people to focus on these efforts ensures your automation suite stays stable, reliable, and trustworthy.
+Please note this option can be costly as you may have to hire specific people for such roles.

 - Developers: You may choose to ask your development team to get your automation scripted and running.
 However, this can take their time away from new feature development.
 In addition, the time required to keep these scripts maintained and executing smoothly is more than a developer has to give.

 Asking someone without those skills to develop them on the fly might be too overwhelming for some.
-Also remember, one of your goals for implementing automation testing in the first place may be to reduce testing time.Asking someone to not only manually validate changes, but also focus on developing skills for automation and scripting an entire regression suite, may lead to failure in achieving that goal.
+Also remember, one of your goals for implementing automation testing in the first place may be to reduce testing time.Asking someone to not only manually validate changes but also focus on developing skills for automation and scripting an entire regression suite may lead to unexpected difficulty and possibly even failure in achieving that goal.